 Date of birth

-Whilst with the Wanderers, Bloomfield has helped the club to two promotions, a League Cup semi-final appearance and a trip to Wembley in the play-off final.
+Whilst with the Wanderers, Bloomfield has helped the club to three promotions, a League Cup semi-final appearance and a trip to Wembley in the play-off final.

 His passion and determination has led to him becoming a firm fans favourite and an integral part of the club.
 As the club's longest serving player, Matt enjoyed a testimonial against Jose Mourinho's Chelsea at Adams Park, and signed a two year contract extension in June 2014, remaining a first-team regular with his fully-committed displays on the pitch, even breaking an arm and playing on after scoring a vital equaliser at York City in April 2016.

-Bloomfield continued to write his name in the Wycombe Wanderers history books in 2017/18, becoming the club’s all-time leading appearance maker in the EFL, and the club were delighted when the midfielder signed a contract extension in April 2017, keeping him at Adams Park until the summer of 2018.
+Bloomfield continued to write his name in the Wycombe Wanderers history books in 2016/17, becoming the club’s all-time leading appearance maker in the EFL, and the midfielder signed a contract extension in April 2017, keeping him at Adams Park until the summer of 2018.